 Register for each session belowJUNE 2 – JULY 28, 12:00-1:30 PM

 Have an idea?
 Do you crave to build something?
 Join us, each Thursday this summer, for a semester of Startup Summer School.
 Learn from the best in the industry about what it looks like to start your own company and how to do it well.

 9 classes taught by the best in the industry.
-Registration coming soon!
+Registration is open now!

 INTRO TO ENTREPRENEURSHIP

 June 9, 12:30-1:30

-What will take your startup to the next level in terms of acquisition and revenue lie in this very important practice.
+What will take your startup to the next level in terms of acquisition and revenue?
 What your end users want and need are sometimes two very different things.
 Learn how to focus on what provides immediate value for “Earlyvangelists” of your product or service, and how to make this an ongoing part of your business model.